High-energy Neutrino Predictions for T Coronae Borealis: Probing Particle Acceleration in Novae: External shock model

 The solution of Eq.~\eqref{eq:protons} gives the distribution of accelerated protons as a function of $E_{\rm p}$ and $r$.
 These accelerated protons will collide with the protons in un-shocked RG wind producing charged ($\pi^{\pm}$) and neutral ($\pi^0$) pions.
 Subsequently, these pions decay to secondaries such as electrons (positrons), neutrinos (anti-neutrinos) and gamma-rays.
-Note that in principle the pions can undergo dynamical, synchrotron and hadronic interaction losses.
-However, the timescales of such losses are much smaller than the pion decay timescale, and hence these losses are negligible.
-The secondary electrons (positrons) from pion decay suffer from synchrotron and inverse Compton losses producing low energy gamma-rays below $10~\rm GeV$, which are not the focus of this paper.

-Our main objective is the high energy multi-messenger signals of novae, involving the possibility of high energy neutrinos in the TeV energies, with the correlated high energy gamma-rays above $10~\rm GeV$.
-Such high energy neutrinos ($\nu_{\rm f}$, $f=e, \mu$) and gamma-rays ($\gamma$) from pion decay can potentially be detectable at Earth, depending on the distance and properties of the novae.
-We can obtain the spectra of these high energy gamma-rays and neutrinos by the following differential equation,
+Note that while pions can, in principle, undergo dynamical, synchrotron and hadronic interaction losses, the corresponding loss timescales are much longer than the pion decay timescale, and hence are negligible.
+Our main objective is the high energy neutrinos in the TeV energies, with the correlated high energy gamma-rays above $10~\rm GeV$ from these pion decays.
+Thus, we obtain the spectra of these high energy gamma-rays and neutrinos by the following differential equation~\citep{Sarmah:2022vra},